anuraagkn/VOC-Detection-Instrument/README.md

 * Additional libraries: arduinoFFT (download through Arduino IDE library manager), MCP6S21 (coming to repo soon).

 #### Back-End
+* Qt5 GUI library.
-* Anaconda3 (includes PyQt5) to run front-end Python GUI.
+* Anaconda3 (includes PyQt5 binding for Qt5) to run front-end Python GUI.
+(If using Raspberry Pi with Raspbian, Python3 is already installed, however PyQt5 must be installed seperately).

 ### Installing

 #### Back-End
 1. Download the Controller folder and save it in a suitable location.